Advanced Certificate in Travel & Tourism

 - Will be prepared for progression to degree courses delivered by partner universities in different countries.

 - Will have developed skills for independent, life-long learning.

 - Will have developed and enhance transferable skills for employability and core Skills.

 - Will have developed and enhance transferable skills in planning, organizing, critical and evaluative thinking and will be able to investigate issues and problems relating to travel, tourism, and business in depth.

-- Will have developed intrapersonal and interpersonal skills relevant to a range of positions and levels in the travel and tourism industry.
+- Will have developed intra/interpersonal skills relevant to a range of positions and levels in the travel and tourism industry.

 - Will have developed communication and presentation skills.

 - Will be able to adopt an innovative and creative approach to their work and be able to respond quickly to challenges posed by changes in the travel and tourism environment.